tonylindeberg/pytempscsp/README.md

 This code is the result of porting a subset of the routines in the Matlab package tempscsp to Python, however, with different interfaces for the functions.

+For examples of how to apply these functions for smoothing temporal signals to different scales in a time-causal manner, please see the enclosed Jupyter notebook tempsscspdemo.ipynb.

+For more technical descriptions about the respective functions, please see the documentation strings for the respective functions in the source code in tempscsp.py.

 ## References

 Lindeberg (2023) "A time-causal and time-recursive temporal scale-space representation